HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 The most common file extensions found in alt text values (for sites with non-empty alt attributes) are jpg (and jpeg), png, ico, and svg.
 This likely indicates that CMS or other content management systems either automatically generate alt text or require content editors to provide it.
 However, if the CMS merely includes the image filename in the alt attribute, it typically offers no benefit to users.
-Therefore, it’s crucial to use meaningful text descriptions.
+Therefore, it's crucial to use meaningful text descriptions.

 {{ figure_markup(
   image="alt-attribute-lengths.png",